 The importance of timely updates cannot be overstated.
 By completing your KYC on time, you ensure continuous access to all your banking services.
 This proactive approach helps you avoid any last-minute rushes or unexpected account disruptions.

-- Transaction Limitations: You might face daily or monthly limits on how much money you can deposit, withdraw, or transfer.
+Here are the potential consequences of not updating your KYC:- Transaction Limitations: You might face daily or monthly limits on how much money you can deposit, withdraw, or transfer.

 - Account Freeze: Your bank may temporarily suspend all transactions on your account until KYC is completed.